rackerlabs/devsite/source/_posts/2014-04-09-my-heart-bleeds.markdown

 On the account settings page, click the pencil icon to change your password, and use the "Reset..." link to generate a new API key:

 {% img /images/2014-04-09-my-heart-bleeds/reset.png 'Reset password and API Key' 'Reset password and API Key' %}

-## Regenerate your SSH keys

-Since the vulnerability is bidirectional, malicious servers can read memory from vulnerable clients, too.
-For this reason, you should consider any private SSH keys compromised, and [generate new ones](https://help.github.com/articles/generating-ssh-keys).